 The Migration, Environment and Climate Change: Policy Brief Series seeks to contribute to the current global knowledge base by providing reliable and precise information on the topic of migration and environmental change, including climate change.
 Its objective is also to present related and appropriate policy options by identifying recommendations, good practices and lessons learned to harness the positive impacts of migration in adapting to environmental changes.

 The Policy Brief Series is a reader-friendly online publication intended for policymakers and other stakeholders working in the field of migration, environment and climate change adaptation policies.
+Further details can be found in the guidance note.

 Mobility has constituted a key element of livelihood strategies in the West African Sahel region and in Senegal for a long time.
 It has allowed households to diversify the places and sources of revenue accessible to them, and in this way, adapt to a resource-poor environment.
 In the last decades, however, natural and man-made factors have accelerated environmental degradation and exacerbated the vulnerability of local households.
 Simultaneously, coping strategies based on mobility have been increasingly hindered by factors such as changes in migration and land policies.